ANALYSIS-Chinese retail banks gain consumer lending clout as fintechs fall out of favour

 ($1 = 6.4749 Chinese yuan)

-(Reporting by Zhang Yan, Cheng Leng and Ryan Woo; Additional reporting by Beijing Newsroom; Editing by Edwina Gibbs)
+(Reporting by Zhang Yan, Cheng Leng and Ryan Woo; Additional reporting by Beijing Newsroom and Tom Daly; Editing by Edwina Gibbs)

 ((Zoey.Zhang@thomsonreuters.com;))